S-aiueo32/hiraishin/README.md

 # Basic workflow
 ## 1. Model initialization with type annotations
-Define a model class that has training components of PyTorch as instance variables.
+Define a model class that has training components with type annotations.

 ```python
 import torch.nn as nn